-Looking for where to eat near the American Museum of Natural History?
+Looking for restaurants near the American Museum of Natural History?
 We get it — our tours need fuel.

-You’re probably either already at the museum and your stomach’s growling, or you’re planning a trip and want the lowdown on the best eats in town.
+You’re probably either already near the museum and your stomach’s growling, or you’re planning a trip and want the lowdown on the best restaurants near the natural history museum.
 Maybe you’re bringing your company on tour with us and want to grab a bite afterward.

 Either way, we’ve got you covered.
 Below is our current shortlist for amazing food spots near the American Museum of Natural History.

-On this page you’ll find restaurants near the museum of natural history categorized as quick eats, bang for your buck, delicious sitdown, brunch & coffee, vegan & juice, drinks, and splurge.
+On this page you’ll find restaurants near the museum of natural history categorized as quick eats, bang for your buck, delicious sit-down, brunch & coffee, vegan & juice, drinks, and splurge.
 Your tastebuds will thank you.

 Here’s our current shortlist for favorite food spots near the American Museum of Natural History:

 Gray’s Papaya — The quintessential New York hot dog.
-Grab one (or two) to go with any combination of sauerkraut, relish, cheese, mustard and ketchup on your way to the AMNH.
+Grab one (or two) to go with any combination of sauerkraut, relish, cheese, mustard and ketchup on your way to the natural history museum.

 Barney Greengrass — Universally loved and touted as an NYC staple.
 One Yelper calls it “the epitome of a fast-pace, high energy, NYC deli experience.”
 You can be in and out in no time with fresh, doughy bagels topped with sturgeon (their speciality), lox, nova, or anything you’d like.